openstack-archive/fuel-ccp/doc/source/bootstrapping.rst

 bootstrapping he should explicitly set it to True.

 The last part of the snippet describes image specific options.
-All options should be specified, othrwise it will cause an error during job
+All options should be specified, otherwise it will cause an error during job
 execution:

 .. list-table:: **Glance image bootstrapping default configuration options**